Kitware/CMake/Help/manual/cmake.1.rst

 In all cases the ``<options>`` may be zero or more of the `Options`_ below.

 The above styles for specifying the source and build trees may be mixed.
-Paths specified with ``-S`` or ``-B`` are always classified as source or build trees, respectively.
+Paths specified with :option:`-S <cmake -S>` or :option:`-B <cmake -B>` are always classified as source or build trees, respectively.
 Paths specified with plain arguments are classified based on their content and the types of paths given earlier.
 If only one type of path is given, the current working directory (cwd) is used for the other.
 For example:

 ============================== ============ ===========
  Command Line                   Source Dir   Build Dir